 - 1. Review your health benefits policy.
 Pay close attention to the appeals procedure section. - 2.
 Be sure you understand the type of plan you have is it an HMO, PPO, Indemnity, Medicare or Medicare supplement? - 3.
 Determine why you were denied. - 4.
 Enlist the help of your physician. - 5.
 Gather documents that will help support your appeal. - 6.
-Craft a professional appeal letter.
+Craft a professional appeal letter geared to refute the denial reason.